m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 1. If a prefix is a substring of another prefix, the smaller string is stored in the path to the longer (more specific prefix).
 For example, P4 = 1* is a substring of P2 = 111*, and thus P4 is stored inside a node towards the path to P2.

 2. One-way branches.
 There may be nodes that only contain one pointer.
-For example let’s consider the prefix P3 = 11001.
+For example let's consider the prefix P3 = 11001.
 After we match 110 we will be expecting to match 01.
-But in our prefix database, we don’t have any prefixes that share more than the first 3 bits with P3.
+But in our prefix database, we don't have any prefixes that share more than the first 3 bits with P3.
 So if we had such nodes represented in our trie, we would have nodes with only one pointer.
 The nodes with only one pointer each are called a one-way branch.
 For efficiency, we compress these one-way branches to a single text string with 2 bits (shown as node P9).

 ## Multibit Tries